 Articulation with the fingers: playing cuts and strikes on the ocarina

-Together, cuts and strikes are called fingered articulations.
-They work using the same techniques on any ocarina but, to keep things clear, I've assumed C ocarina fingerings for this article.
+The articulations used to achieve this are called 'cut' when the pitch is higher and 'strike' when the pitch is lower.
+Together, they are called 'fingered articulations' and can be performed using the same techniques on any ocarina.
+However, to keep things clear, I've assumed C ocarina fingerings for this article.
 For ocarinas in other keys, the equivalent holes would be used.

 Let's jump right in and play some strikes on G: